-At each edition of the project, I will publish a zine, printed on newsprint paper, with texts (written by me and guests) and images that deal with the experience of developing this project.
-This publication is collectible, can be used as a poster and serves as a form of disclosure.
+At each edition of the project, I will publish a zine, printed on newsprint paper, with texts (written by guests and me) and images that deal with the experience of developing this project.
+This publication is collectible, can be used as a poster, and serves as a form of disclosure.

 by Anna Harsanyi